 As the latest development at Ard Daraich, we are now offering self-catering in the main house with full use of the garden.

 The original 1909 croft cottage was extended in 1929.
 The larger, more formal rooms are now offered as our second self catering option.
 Built loosely in the Rennie MacIntosh style as a gentrification of the original Edwardian cottage, these rooms still have many of the 1930s features including original fireplaces and Crittall windows.
-Ard Daraich Garden House now offers stylish, upmarket, comfortable accommodation for four.
+Ard Daraich Garden House now offers stylish, upmarket, comfortable accommodation for five.

 With a separate gate and path leading through the garden, the glazed front door gives lovely views of the planting beyond which is especially colourful in the Spring and Autumn.
 There is a large drawing room on the right with hearth and wood burner, comfortable seating, antique furniture family portraits and a television.
 To the left is a kitchen and dining room.
 Up stairs, through selves full of books, are two large bedrooms, both king size, one with huge Tudor four poster bed from Kenilworth Castle (given to Norrie’s mother as a twenty first birthday present) the other, the Italian room, decorated with a fine painting of Umbrian landscape, Italian furnishings and stunning views of the garden.
 The bathroom has wood lined walls and the original free standing bath, the perfect length for relaxing and looking at the garden in peace.